-The UniVol programme is a collaboration between VSA and Otago, Victoria, Massey and Auckland universities.
-The programme, which has been operating since 2007, provides a great opportunity for selected candidates to volunteer overseas while contributing to capacity building and international development.
+VSA’s UniVol programme is a collaboration between VSA and Otago, Victoria, Massey and Auckland universities.
+The programme, which has been operating since 2007, provides great opportunities for selected candidates to volunteer overseas while contributing to capacity building and international development.
 It also provides amazing personal and professional development opportunities for selected candidates.

 The UniVol programme gives graduates a unique opportunity to expand their horizons through volunteering – living and working with partners in the wider Pacific for the experience of a lifetime – transforming their lives as well as the lives of others.

-As part of the UniVol programme you will work alongside a local counterpart for 10 months to share your knowledge and skills.
-All of our assignments are locally identified and are designed to support the local needs of our partner organisations.
-UniVols work in a variety of roles which include youth work, marketing and communications, administration, IT and computer training, hospitality and tourism, sports development, vet assistance and monitoring and evaluation.
+UniVol volunteers work alongside a local counterpart for 10 months to share your knowledge and skills.
+All of VSA’s volunteer assignments are locally identified and are designed to support the local needs of our partner organisations.
+UniVols work in a variety of roles, which include youth work, marketing and communications, administration, IT and computer training, hospitality and tourism, sports development, vet assistance and monitoring and evaluation.

 Due to the wide range of assignments available on the UniVol Programme, VSA will consider applications from different academic disciplines and backgrounds.

 If you’re adventurous at heart, a resilient problem solver and comfortable collaborating with a broad range of people, we’d like to hear from you.

 - enrolled in your final year of university studies (bachelor degree or higher) in either Development Studies, Geography, Marketing, Communications or related disciplines at the following participating universities: Otago, Victoria, and Massey.
 We will also be accepting applications from students at the School of Social Sciences, University of Auckland.

 - a New Zealand citizen or permanent resident

 Please note: partners or dependent children cannot accompany UniVols on assignment.